 I’m still not perfect at this.
 In fact, this very post has undergone a number of false first steps over the last year.
 It’s one of my big ideas that I wanted to share in an epic way.
 I’ve been so intimidated by it that I’ve come up with a million reasons why it wasn’t ready to be put out into the world.
 I convinced myself that I needed more data, more research to back up the idea and validate this feeling that I’ve had for so long.

 You know what the REAL first step was to getting this post written?
 It wasn’t tweaking the outline for months.
-It wasn’t talking with countless friends about the idea and looking for validation from yet another person.
+Definitely wasn’t talking with countless friends about the idea and looking for validation from yet another person.
 It wasn’t even paying an editor to help me polish it.

-It was hitting publish.
+Really, it was hitting publish.

 I took the real first step almost two years after this idea first hit me.